pytorch/torchdynamo/documentation/TROUBLESHOOTING.md

 At a high level, the TorchDynamo stack consists of a graph capture from Python code (TorchDynamo) and a backend compiler.
 In this example the backend compiler consists of backward graph tracing (AOTAutograd) and graph lowering (TorchInductor)*.
 Errors can occur in any component of the stack and will provide full stack traces.

-You may use info logging (`torchdynamo.config.log_level = logging.INFO`) and look for `Step #: ...` outputs in order to determine in which component the error occurred in.
+You may use info logging (`torch._dynamo.config.log_level = logging.INFO`) and look for `Step #: ...` outputs in order to determine in which component the error occurred in.
 Logs are made at the beginning and end of each step, so the step that an error should correspond to is the most recent logged step whose end has not yet been logged.
 The steps correspond to the following parts of the stack (according to the image above):

 | Step | Component        |